Switzerland during World War I and World War II: Allied bombings and violations

 The bombing limited much of the leniency the Swiss had shown toward Allied airspace violations.
 Eventually, the problem became so bad that they declared a zero-tolerance policy for violation by either Axis or Allied aircraft and authorized attacks on American aircraft.
 Victims of these mistaken bombings were not limited to Swiss civilians but included the often confused American aircrews, shot down by the Swiss fighters as well as several Swiss fighters shot down by American airmen.
 In February 1945, 18 civilians were killed by Allied bombs dropped over Stein am Rhein, Vals, and Rafz.
 Arguably the most notorious incident came on 4 March 1945, when Basel and Zürich were accidentally bombed by American aircraft.
 The attack on Basel's railway station led to the destruction of a passenger train, but no casualties were reported; a B-24 Liberator dropped its bomb load over Zürich, destroying two buildings and killing five civilians.
 The crew claimed they believed that they were attacking Freiburg in Germany.
 As John Helmreich points out, the pilot and navigator, in choosing a target of opportunity, "missed the marshalling yard they were aiming for, missed the city they were aiming for, and even missed the country they were aiming for".

 The Swiss, although somewhat skeptical, reacted by treating these violations of their neutrality as "accidents".
-The United States was warned that single aircraft would be forced down and their crews would still be allowed to seek refuge, while bomber formations in violation of airspace would be intercepted.
+The US was warned that single aircraft would be forced down and their crews would still be allowed to seek refuge, while bomber formations in violation of airspace would be intercepted.
 While American politicians and diplomats tried to minimize the political damage caused by these incidents, others took a more hostile view.
 Some senior commanders argued that as Switzerland was "full of German sympathizers," it deserved to be bombed.
-General Henry H. Arnold, Commanding General of the U.S. Army Air Forces, even suggested that it was the Germans themselves who were flying captured Allied planes over Switzerland in an attempt to gain a propaganda victory.
+General Henry H. Arnold, Commanding General of the US Army Air Forces, even suggested that it was the Germans themselves who were flying captured Allied planes over Switzerland in an attempt to gain a propaganda victory.